Rus' chronicles: Origin

-The construction of the oldest Russian chronicle generally accepted by modern scientists was developed by Alexey Shakhmatov.
-In Shakhmatov's view, the origin of the Russian chronicle was compiled c.
-1039 (Mikhail Priselkov dated it to 1037) in the Kiev metropolis.
-According to scholarly consensus, the chronicles were originally a complete work and not divided into years.
+The construction of the oldest Rus' chronicle, until the early 2000s generally accepted by modern scientists, was developed by Alexey Shakhmatov.
+In Shakhmatov's view, the hypothetical nachal'nyy svod ("original compilation") was compiled c.
+1039 (Mikhail Priselkov dated it to 1037) in the Metropolis of Kiev and all Rus'.
+According to the previous scholarly consensus, the chronicles were originally a complete work and not divided into years.

 The Primary Chronicle was written c.
 1113.
-Although its authorship is disputed, Nestor the Chronicler has traditionally been credited.
+Although Nestor "the Chronicler" of the Kyiv Pechersk Lavra (known from his hagiographies of Boris and Gleb) had traditionally been credited, its authorship is disputed, and the modern consensus is that Nestor was not its author.
 In 1116, the chronicle was revised by Vydubychi Monastery abbot Sylvester.
-This edition is preserved as part of the Laurentian letopis.
+This edition is preserved as part of the Laurentian Codex.
 In 1118, its third edition was written by an unknown author on behalf of Novgorod knyaz Mstislav I of Kiev.
 It was preserved as part of the Hypatian Codex.
 Dmitry Likhachov, following Nikolay Nikolsky, deduced the beginning of the Rus' chronicle from West Slavic Moravian legends.

 Attention, especially in the northern chronicles, was paid to the Old Rus' knyazi; despite the clerical composition of most of the chronicles, many texts depict them as chosen by pagan gods.
 The Rurikids were emphasized.

 Folk legends and stories were sources.
-Historical distortions were not permitted; according to Shakhmatov, any mystical motives or phenomena in a chronicle was because the author believed in their truth or significance.
+Historical distortions were not permitted; according to Shakhmatov, any mystical motives or phenomena in a chronicle occurred because the author believed in their truth or significance.

 During the 1850s and 1860s it was thought that the Rus' chronicle originated as annals and evolved into a narrative, a view supported by Michael Sukhomlinov and Izmail Sreznevsky.
-This theory has been revived by Alexey Gippius and Alexey Tolochko), who believe that the chronicle was written as svods (annals) until the Primary Chronicle.
+This theory has been revived by Alexey Gippius and Oleksiy Tolochko, who believe that the chronicle was written as svods (annals) until the Primary Chronicle.
 The annals were brief, factual, and lacked complex narrative structure.
 Over time their accuracy increased, dates appeared, the volume of information expanded, and narrative additions were made.